JBL Tune 520BT Headphones Review

 5.5

 The JBL Tune 520BT Wireless on-ear headphones represent the evolution of the previous JBL Tune 510BT Wireless.
-They're simple Bluetooth headphones with an improved battery life over the last generation.
+They're simple Bluetooth headphones with improved battery life compared to the last generation.
 Despite landing in a pretty budget-friendly tier, they have app support to expand their utility.
-So, let's see how they stack up and if they suit your needs.
+Let's see how they stack up and determine if they meet your needs.

 Our Verdict